 - Name your zone, select a category (default is GENERAL), and then click Save.
 You can also define a new category for this zone.
 To verify your zone, click the Edit tab, and then select your new zone from the list.

 Line Drawing Tool

-The Line tool is useful for defining a driveway, or threshold zones where your vehicles cross a specific point; however, line zones are NOT useful for reporting purposes.
+The Line tool is useful for defining a driveway, or threshold zones where your vehicles cross a specific point.

 - Click on the map to set your point A.